Jerome-Saltmarsh/neural_stream/README.md

 ## Neurologically Oriented Programming
-I took the inspiration for this architecture from the brain.
+The inspiration for this architecture came from the brain.

+Our brain consists of a network of neurons.
+Signals travel through our brain from neuron to neuron either activating it or not.

-Each subscription represents a neuron.
-When a signal is passed through the brain a neuron is either activated or not, when it is activated it does some computation and then can produce a new signal which will be once again passed to all the other neurons in the brain via synapses.
+If a neuron is activated it performs some kind of computation and can then produce a new signal which will be once again passed to all the other neurons in the brain.

-This is useful because the neuron doesn't have to know anything about the rest of the brain, it simply produces a signal and its job is finished.
+This structure is useful because the neuron doesn't have to know anything about the rest of the brain, it simply produces a signal and its job is finished.